Lord Edward's crusade: Crusader raids

 The forces under Edward's command were much too small to take on the Mamluks in a straight battle, being unable to even stop the Mamluks from seizing the nearby Teutonic Montfort Castle.
-They settled for launching a series of raids.
-After capturing Nazareth, Edward raided St Georges-de-Lebeyne but accomplished little other than burning some houses and crops, on top of losing a few men to the heat.
+They settled for launching a series of raids, one of which reached Nazareth.
+The 14th-century English chronicler Walter of Guisborough mentions that Nazareth was captured, a detail not mentioned in sources from the Crusader states themselves.
+Another raid struck St Georges-de-Lebeyne but accomplished little other than burning some houses and crops, on top of losing a few men to the heat.

 Later, the arrival of additional forces from England and Hugh III of Cyprus, under the command of Edward's younger brother Edmund, emboldened Edward.
-He launched a larger raid with the support of the Templar, Hospitaller, and Teutonic Knights on the town of Qaqun.
+He launched a larger raid with the support of the Templar, Hospitaller, and Teutonic Knights on the town of Qaqûn.
 The Crusaders surprised a large force of Turcomans (mostly itinerant herdsmen), reportedly killing 1,500 of them and taking 5,000 animals as booty.
 These Turcomans were likely relatively new additions to Baibars' army, being integrated in 1268 and given horses, titles, and lands in return for military service after the Turkmen migrations following the Mongol invasions.
 Muslim sources list one emir as killed and one as wounded during this raid.
 On top of that, the Muslim commander of the castle was forced to abandon his command.
 However, Edward did not take the castle itself and retreated before Baibars could respond in kind (he was with his main army in Aleppo at the time, guarding against the Mongol raid).

 In December 1271, Edward and his troops saw some action when they repelled an attack by Baibars on the city of Acre.
-Baibars eventually abandoned his siege of Tripoli, but the exact reason is not known.
-Contemporary accounts state that Edward's attacks on Baibars' interior lines forced him to abandon the siege.
-Some modern observers reject this interpretation, saying he instead abandoned it to avoid overcommitting himself in one direction due to a lack of intelligence on the Crusaders' true capabilities.